thma/WhyHaskellMatters/README.md

 data  [a]  =  [] | a : [a]
 ```

-We see that data type definitions may work with type variables.
-This is somewhat similar to *generics* in languages like
-Java and C++ but much more sophisticated.

 The cons operator `(:)` (which is an infix operator like `(.)` from the previous section) is declared as a
 *data constructor* to construct a list from a single element of type `a` and a list of type `a`.